Codsall to shine as village prepares to host iconic Queen's Baton Relay

 Made from copper, aluminium and steel, the baton features a platinum strand in homage to The Queen in her Platinum Jubilee year.
 It is also equipped with cutting-edge technology; 360-degree camera, heart rate monitor, atmospheric sensors, and LED lighting.

-For further detail, please contact Kirsten Rawlins at South Staffordshire Council via email@example.com
+For media enquiries, please contact Kirsten Rawlins at South Staffordshire Council via email@example.com

 For more information on Birmingham 2022 Commonwealth Games, please contact Rose Jackson, Communications Manager via firstname.lastname@example.org